-The Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act require the school to ensure that no individual be discriminated against on the basis of a disability.
-This protection applies not just to the student, but all individuals who have access to the Corporation's programs and facilities.
+The Americans with Disabilities Act (A.D.A.) and Section 504 of the Rehabilitation Act requires the school to ensure that no individual be discriminated against on the basis of a disability.
+This protection applies not just to the student, but all individuals who have access to the corporation's programs and facilities.

 Students with disabilities who do not qualify for IDEA may be served within the regular education program with an accommodation plan developed through an interactive dialogue between the school, the student and the student's parent(s).
-Parents who believe their child may have a physical or mental impairment that interferes substantially with one or more major life activities, including the child's ability to function properly in school, should contact the Director of the Counseling Center.
+Parents who believe their child may have a physical or mental impairment that interferes substantially with one or more major life activities, including the child's ability to function properly in school should contact their counselor.